evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 """
 ```

-Include an `OpenAIPrompting` descriptor to the Report, refering to this prompt.
-We will pass only 10 data rows to minimize API calls.
+Include an `OpenAIPrompting` descriptor to the Report, referring to this prompt.
+To minimize API calls, we will pass only 10 data rows.

 ```python
 report = Report(metrics=[